richardgourley/sql-one-pagers/README.md

 9. **Common Table Expressions** - CTEs, Recursive CTEs
 10. **Pivot**
 11. **Expressions** - Case, Coalesce, NullIf

+## GETTING STARTED
+- The examples are a mix of my own and examples from online SQL Server tutorials.
+- If you are learning or working on PostgreSQL or MySQL, the 'sql-dql-queries-test-yourself' file is still useful for checking gaps in your knowledge.
+The 'sql-dql-queries page is also a useful reference even though the syntax will be different in some parts.

 ## TOOLS
 - SQL Server